PaulHellweg/craftworks/README.md

 Touching the components over and over gave me time to refactor the logic and and structur of the app.

-There is still a lot of headroom to improve functionality wise (pagination, docer).
-As the state management evolved during progress this might need a major refactor become more consistent an stream based.
+There is still a lot of headroom to improve functionality wise (pagination, docker).
+I updated the state managenemt to a more robust solution and added a few more features like the ability to add, edit and delete a tasks.
+I have issues with the edit functionality, I was not able to get it to work properly, I think it has to do with the way I am updating the state.

 ## Design